 Circles are manoeuvres at the lope, of designated size and speed, which demonstrate control, willingness to guide, and degree of difficulty in speed and speed changes.

 Circles must at all times be run in the geographical area of the arena specified in the pattern description and must have a common centre point.

-There must be a clearly defined difference in the speed and size of a small, slow circle, and a large, fast circle; also, the speed and size of small, slow right circles should be similar to the small, slow left circles; and the speed and size of the large, fast right circles should be similar to the large, fast left circles.
+There must be a clearly defined difference in the speed and size of a small, slow circle, and a large, fast circle.
+The speed and size of both the small slow circles and the large fast circles should be similar in both directions creating a mirror image.